How to Improve Your Personal Wealth in 2021!

 ▶︎ Expenses Personally Incurred:

-- It may sound obvious, but make sure you claim back all business expenses personally incurred on behalf of the business, otherwise you will out of pocket!
+- It may sound an obvious way to improve your personal wealth, but make sure you claim back all business expenses personally incurred on behalf of the business, otherwise you will out of pocket!

 ▶︎ Allowable Expenses:

-- If you are a self-employed business owner, include all allowable expenses in your accounting records.
+- If you are a self-employed business owner who wants to improve your personal wealth, include all allowable expenses in your accounting records.
 Claiming back all of your allowable expenses can reduce some of the financial pressures that go hand in hand with being self-employed.
 For example, if your turnover is £40,000, and you claim £10,000 in allowable expenses, you only pay tax on the remaining £30,000.
+What a great way to Improve Your Personal Wealth!

 - To make sure you’re paying the right amount of tax and can keep more of your hard-earned money, it pays to be clear what expenses you can claim back.
 And staying organised and keeping accurate records of your business expenses will help you keep on top of things.
 You can also consider investing in accounting software to help with this task.